ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 ## Other Changes

-- AIs of the Summoner and Bomber imps [were tweaked][pr508] to keep shorter distances, because chasing summoners through the whole map with slow heavy fighters is just boring.
+- AIs of the Summoner and Bomber imps [were tweaked][pr508] to keep shorter distances because chasing summoners through the whole map with slow heavy fighters is just boring.
 - The "Explosion Bomb" ability was balanced: explosions [now destroy armor][pr505].
   This was done to balance this ability with a "Fire Bomb".
 - The "Club" ability [was balanced][pr514]:
-  its duration was educed and the "Fly Off" effect was remove.
+  its duration was educed and the "Fly Off" effect was removed.
   This was done to better differentiate it with the "Knockback" ability.
 - A mostly empty rustfmt.toml file [was added][pr495] to the repo ([to explicitly document the desired formatting][i492]).